Nursing Homes: Telling the Good from the Bad

 In addition to using your own senses – including common sense – there are great online resources to check out.
 Medicare.gov now offers a nursing home comparison tool that some have found helpful.
 Another great resource is to contact an attorney who handles nursing home negligence and malpractice cases near you.
 They typically know the good facilities and the bad.
 Some find services like “A Place for Mom” helpful.
 However, you should be very cautious when relying on information provided by these types of companies.
 They are not independent.
 They are referral services who are paid by the nursing homes.
 Therefore, they get paid to direct people to the nursing homes that pay their fees.
 Thus, they have a financial incentive to refer you to certain facilities, regardless of quality.

 If you or someone you love has been injured in a Florida nursing home, you should contact an aggressive and experienced personal injury attorney right away to find out your options.
-Throughout the Bradenton and Tampa Bay areas, the Romero Law Firm provides skilled representation to injury victims.
+Throughout the Bradenton area, the Romero Law Firm provides skilled representation to injury victims.
 Call today for a free consultation.